-First, dig up insurance.
+First, dig up your insurance info.
 Update beneficiaries in any life insurance policies you hold, and set up trusts for your kids if they’re under 18.
+(What is a trust fund and how does it work?)
 Double-check addresses, too.
 If you move out of the family home, make sure statements reach you so your policies don’t lapse.

 When it comes to guardianship, Sember says courts almost always award full custody to the surviving parent if one parent passes away.

 “Parents are almost always preferred over anyone else.
 You cannot name someone for partial guardianship.
 Stepparents are unlikely to be named guardians if there is a living parent.”
 Even if you have shared custody, you likely won’t be able to designate a guardian to step into your court-agreed custody schedule if you pass away.